EMERGING MARKETS-Colombia's peso outshines peers as political scandal threatens social reforms

 Goldman Sachs economists believe Petro's dwindling approval ratings ahead of October elections coupled with the unpopularity of the reforms could hurt the chances of their passage in Congress.

-Mexico's peso MXN= was flat, pressured by a slump in oil prices, which retreated from a rally in the previous session on economic growth concerns.
-O/R
+Mexico's peso MXN=and Chile's peso CLP= each rose 0.4% against the dollar, while the Peruvian sol PEN= was subdued.

-The Chilean peso CLP= gained 0.2%, while the Peruvian sol PEN= was muted.
+Mexico's president said a key priority next year will be to improve public sector salaries, as the country gears up for the next presidential election in June 2024.

 The reading is likely to show inflation declined to an eight-month low in May versus April, opening a much anticipated window for interest rate cuts in the second half of the year, a Reuters poll of economists predicted.

-MSCI's Latam FX index .MILA00000CUS was up marginally, with the dollar =USD steady as investors assessed the likelihood of the Federal Reserve raising interest rates following mixed economic data.
+MSCI's Latam FX index .MILA00000CUS climbed 0.3% against a slightly firm dollar =USD as investors assessed the likelihood of the Federal Reserve raising interest rates following mixed economic data.

 Elsewhere, the National Bank of Poland (NBP) held its main interest rate at 6.75% on Tuesday, remaining in a wait-and-see mode as speculation grows over when the cost of credit will start to fall.